What British standards impact tiled roof specification

 • Sealing of the head of cavity walls to prevent transferring warm moist air into the loft

-Key design issues for thermal insulation:
+Key design considerations for thermal insulation:

 Suitable insulation should be provided to prevent heat loss and cold bridges in roof construction.